 EVENT RULES APPLICABLE TO ALL PARTICIPANTS

-The following event rules are intended to help produce and direct a large scale event, to ensure the safety of all participants, to meet the requirements of local government permits and to be compliant with applicable USA Track & Field (USATF) and International Association of Athletics Federation (IAAF) regulations for participant performance records and event liability.
+The following event rules are intended to help produce and direct a large scale event, to ensure the safety of all participants, to meet the requirements of local government permits and to be compliant with applicable USA Track & Field (USATF) and World Athletics regulations for participant performance records and event liability.

 - To register, you must be 14 years of age or older on event day.
 Registrants under 18 years of age must have the registration form completed by a parent or legal guardian permitting participation.